On the Tree Structure of Orderings and Valuations on Rings: Applications of the Tree Structure Theorem

-In this section we give two applications to the tree structure on $\mathcal{R}_{\mathfrak{q}}$ (Theorem \ref{treering}) and $\mathcal{R}^S_{\mathfrak{q}}$ (Theorem \ref{subtree}).
-First, we exploit it to deduce that both $(\mathcal{R},\leq')$ and $(\mathcal{R}^S,\leq)$ are spectral (Theorem \ref{spectral} and \ref{spectral2}), i.e. isomorphic to the spectrum of a commutative ring with $1,$ partially ordered by inclusion.
-Hence, even if we start off with a non-commutative ring $R,$ its (special) orderings and valuations can be realized by the prime ideals of a commutative ring.
-Another, very immediate application of Theorem \ref{treering} is that dependency is an equivalence relation on $\mathcal{R}_{\mathfrak{q}}$ (Proposition \ref{depequiv}), where two quasi-orderings are called dependent if and only if they have a non-trivial common coarsening.
-In \cite{Lewis}, Lewis shows that any tree satisfying Kaplansky's properties (\cite[Ch.
-III]{Lewis} or (K1) and (K2) from Proposition \ref{Kaplansky} below) is not only spectral, but even isomorphic to the spectrum of a B\'{e}zout domain, i.e. a commutative domain in which the sum of two principal ideals is again a principal ideal.
+As the main application of the tree structure theorem (Theorem \ref{treering}) we obtain that the trees $(\mathcal{Q}_{\mathfrak{q}}(R),\leq), (\mathcal{Q}(R),\leq'), (\mathcal{Q}^S(R),\leq),$ and $(\mathcal{Q}^M(R),\leq)$ are all spectral sets (Corollary \ref{corspectral}, Corollary \ref{spectral}, Theorem \ref{spectral2}), i.e. isomorphic to the spectrum of a commutative ring, partially ordered by inclusion.
+Hence, even if we start off with a non-commutative ring $R,$ its quasi-orderings, respectively its special and Manis quasi-orderings, can be realised by the prime ideals of some commutative ring.
+Another, very immediate, application of Theorem \ref{treering} is that dependency is an equivalence relation on each of the sets $\mathcal{Q}_{\mathfrak{q}}(R),$ $\mathcal{Q}^S(R)$ and $\mathcal{Q}^M(R)$ (Proposition \ref{depequiv} and Corollary \ref{depequivspec}), where two quasi-orderings are called dependent if they admit a non-trivial common coarsening.